awsdocs/aws-mobile-developer-guide/doc_source/how-to-user-sign-in.rst

      - :ref:`Use streamlined steps <add-aws-mobile-user-sign-in>` to install the SDK and integrate Amazon Cognito.

-*Or, use the contents of this page if your app will integrate existing AWS services.*
+       :superscript:`*Or, use the contents of this page if your app will integrate existing AWS services.`